Scottish Cup Semi-Final

 Where to watch

-The match will be shown live on Premier Sports and BBC One Scotland.
+The match will be shown exclusively live on Premier Sports, with coverage starting at 1pm.